-The Group has performed a sensitivity analysis on now ECL on the main portionos will change it the key assumptions used to calculate ECL change by 15%.
+The Group has performed a sensitivity analysis on how ECL on the main portfolios will change if the key assumptions used to calculate ECL change by 15%.
 The table below outlines the total ECL per portfolio as at 31 December, if the assumptions used to measure ECL remain as expected (amount as presented in the statement of financial position), as well as if each of the key assumptions used change by plus or minus 15%.
 The change are applied to each probability weighted scenarios used to develop the estimate of expected credit losses.